kakun45/xeniyas-Isochrone-front/README.md

 TODO fill out (e.g. you enter your address, and # of minutes to commute and press go and it shows all the areas you can reach in that time)

-## How to install my project in a development environment
+## How to install the project locally in a development environment

 - how to get to use in VS Code: open VS Code and navigate to a directory by